 The KBase team presents at various conferences and conducts workshops for end users and developers.
 Check our calendar of events to find out when and where these will be.
 In the near future, KBase will be offering various types of training and collaboration with users and developers: tutorials based on current KBase tools and interfaces, bootcamps focused on educating community developers on how to develop computational tools in KBase, and webinars and workshops targeting particular scientific problems.

 Yes, we do.
 If you’ve never used KBase before, start with the “New to KBase?” page.
-The Narrative Interface guide and the Data Search guide will teach you about those key KBase interfaces.
-The App Tutorials show step-by-step analysis examples.
-We are also beginning to introduce Narrative tutorials–the first of these is about the Assemble and Annotate app.
+The Narrative Interface guide and the Data Upload/Download guide will teach you about those key KBase interfaces.
+The Narrative Tutorials such as Assemble and Annotate, show step-by-step analysis examples.
 Not only can you read through an example of how to assemble and annotate data in KBase; you can make your own copy of the Narrative tutorial and run the steps yourself, even changing the parameters or uploading your own datasets to analyze.

 A printable four-page KBase brochure is available as a PDF.